barundel/wiki.evilplanet.com/wiki/Main_Page.md

 ### Text and Images

-Due to the closure of Elixir Studios and the precident set by [Evil Planet](http://www.evilplanet.com), we shouldn't have any problems using most of the images and text we would want.
+Due to the closure of Elixir Studios and the precedent set by [Evil Planet](http://www.evilplanet.com), we shouldn't have any problems using most of the images and text we would want.
 Feel free to use images and text from Evil Planet, although it would be good to update and adapt